 How to Claim Double Taxation Relief in Absence of DTAA?

 Imagine a situation wherein you own a residential property in a foreign country that you have rented out.
 The rental income that you earn on the property will be taxable in such a country due to source-based taxation.
 But since you are a resident in India, your rental income will be taxable in India also.
 This is because as per the domestic tax laws of India a resident is taxed on his global income irrespective of where it is earned.
 Thus, you will end up paying tax twice on the same income.
 This scenario is termed as “Double Taxation”.
 To provide relief to the taxpayers from such double taxation India has entered into double tax avoidance agreements (DTAAs) with many countries.
 Section 90 of the Income Tax Act, 1961 empowers the Central Government to enter into such agreements.
-To understand how double taxation relief is provided under Section 90 when an agreement exists with a foreign country you may click here.
+It is important to understand how double taxation relief is provided under Section 90 when an agreement exists with a foreign country.
 In this article, we are going to discuss how double taxation relief can be availed if the source country (i.e. the country in which your origin of income is located) doesn’t have a DTAA with India.
 Section 91 of the Income Tax Act, 1961 guides as to how an Indian resident can claim double taxation relief when the country in which tax is paid doesn’t have a DTAA with India.Conditions for Claiming Relief

 A resident can claim relief by way of foreign tax credit under section 91 in case the following conditions are fulfilled.- The resident has earned an income from a source located outside India.